NgTuanHung051103/docs/hungnt/UC_LP03_Update_Learning_Path.md

 ## Use Case Details

 ### Primary Actors
-Admin
+Teacher

 ### Secondary Actors
 None

 ### Trigger
-The Admin clicks on the "Edit Information" button in the column Action of Learning Paths Management screen for a specific learning path.
+The Teacher clicks on the "Edit Information" button in the column Action of Learning Paths Management screen for a specific learning path.

 ### Description
-As an Admin, I want to update an existing learning path's information (name, description, difficulty, image), so that I can maintain and improve the learning content while ensuring student progress is preserved.
+As an Teacher, I want to update an existing learning path's information (name, description, difficulty, image), so that I can maintain and improve the learning content while ensuring student progress is preserved.

 ### Preconditions
 - The user must be authenticated with a valid JWT token
-- The user must have Admin role permissions (verified by Auth & Role middleware)
+- The user must have Teacher role permissions (verified by Auth & Role middleware)
 - MinIO service must be accessible for image upload (if image is updated)
 - Database must be available and accessible
 - The learning path must exist in the system
-- The Admin must be on the Learning Paths Management screen
+- The Teacher must be on the Learning Paths Management screen

 ### Postconditions
 - The learning path record is updated in the database with new information
 - If image is updated, the new image is stored in MinIO with proper URL
-- Success message (MSG_1) is displayed to the Admin
+- Success message (MSG_1) is displayed to the Teacher
-- The Admin is redirected back to the Learning Paths list
+- The Teacher is redirected back to the Learning Paths list
 - The updated learning path appears with new information in the list
 - If learning path is deactivated, check student progress constraints

 ## Normal Sequence/Flow

-1. **The Admin clicks the "Edit Information" button (pencil icon) for a specific learning path in the Learning Paths Management table.**
+1. **The Teacher clicks the "Edit Information" button (pencil icon) for a specific learning path in the Learning Paths Management table.**

 2. **The system retrieves the current learning path data and opens an Update Learning Path dialog/form pre-filled with existing values:**
    - Name (text input, required, current value displayed)